Gary Gray (basketball)

-Gary Michael Gray (born February 23, 1945) is a former American basketball player who played as a guard in the NBA.
+Gary Michael Gray (born February 23, 1945) is an American former basketball player who played as a guard in the NBA.

 Early years

 Gary Gray was born in Fort Cobb, Oklahoma.
 Gray is Native American, of the Delaware Nation.
 Following graduation from Fort Cobb High School in 1963, he attended Oklahoma City University, where he led them to the All-College Tournament championship in 1966.
 His OCU Chiefs made the 1966 NCAA Men's Basketball Tournament.

 Gray was named an Academic All American for 1966–1967 by the College Sports Information Directors of America (CoSIDA).

 Professional basketball career

 Gray was drafted in the third round of the 1967 NBA draft by the Cincinnati Royals.
 He was also selected in the 1967 American Basketball Association Draft by the Dallas Chaparrals.

 He spent the 1967–68 season with the Royals, averaging 2.4 points per game in limited playing time.
-He was later selected by the Milwaukee Bucks in the 1968 NBA Expansion Draft.
+He was later selected by the Milwaukee Bucks in the 1968 NBA expansion draft.